tanmuhittin/laravel-google-translate/README.md

 https://stackoverflow.com/a/31830614

 ## suggested packages
-This package can be used with https://github.com/andrey-helldar/laravel-lang-publisher where you have additional translation files to be translated to all other languages
+This package can be used with https://github.com/andrey-helldar/laravel-lang-publisher.
+Example Scenario: <br>
+You would like to add another language support where you have other translation files in addition to base translation files of Laravel.
+So follow the steps below.
+* Add base Laravel translation files using https://github.com/andrey-helldar/laravel-lang-publisher
+* Translate your custom files using this package

+Done <br>

 ## todo
-* Tranlating one by one takes a long time.
+* Translating one by one takes a long time.
 Use bulk translate

 ## finally
 Thank you for using laravel-google-translate :)